id-studiolab/Digital-Interfaces/assignments/05-animistic-design/index.md

 The issue with this code is, that the `time.sleep(2)` function actually *blocks* our entire main loop for two seconds, before continuing.
 If we want to still read sensors while blinking our LED, or want to move another actuator at a different interval, we run into issues.

 The VarSpeed library solves this issue neatly by allowing us to define actuator behaviour in a simple way.
-In the code below, we can easily define a sequence of movements for our servo motor (through target-value, time to get to that value, number of steps to get there, and even [easing functions](https://easings.net)) without having to worry about our code being blocked by a `time.sleep()` function.
+In the code below, we can easily define a sequence of movements for our servo motor by providing four inputs:
+1. A target-value,
+2. Time to get to that value (in seconds),
+3. Number of steps to get there,
+4. An easing function (see: [easing functions](https://easings.net)))

+All this without having to worry about our code being blocked by a `time.sleep()` function.

 Pretty cool!
 Take a look at the code examples below to get a better understanding of the library and how you can use it to bring your creature to life!